medvedevgroup/HowDeSBT/README.md

 # Installation

-To install subutan from the source:
+To install HowDeSBT from the source:

 ## 1a.
 Download the latest version of subutan using Github
 ```bash